Noord Nederlandsche P&I Club: Growth and cooperation (2000-present)

-In 2007, NNPC fully aligned its insurance conditions with the International Group Agreement (IGA), one of the pillars of the IG.
+In 2007, NNPC Marine Insurance fully aligned its insurance conditions with the International Group Agreement (IGA), one of the pillars of the IG.
 The biggest change was replacing the system of A and B classes of insurance with the IGA Class I for all P&I cases and Class II for FD&D (Freight, Demurrage & Defence).

-Since 2008, NNPC has taken out reinsurance with Steamship Mutual, Skuld, North of England and Standard).
+Since 2008, NNPC Marine Insurance has taken out reinsurance with Steamship Mutual, Skuld, North of England and Standard).
 From February 2024 onwards, after the merger of North of England and Standard P&I, all reinsurances are placed with NorthStandard P&I.

-In cooperation with the inland mutual ship insurer EOC, NNPC has since 2013 provided P&I cover for the Dutch inland shipping sector.
-This involves approximately 3,500 commercial vessels (as of 2024).
+NNPC Marine Insurance has since 2013 provided P&I cover for the Dutch inland shipping sector.

-In 2016, NNPC introduced a fixed insurance option for non-mutual clients.
+In 2016, NNPC Marine Insurance introduced a fixed insurance option for non-mutual clients.

-NNPC launched a subsidiary on 20 February 2021 called NNPC Correspondents BV, located in Rotterdam.
+NNPC Marine Insurance launched a subsidiary on 20 February 2021 called NNPC Correspondents BV, located in Rotterdam.

-On 1 July 2025, NNPC transferred its activities to a new management structure and rebranded as NNPC Marine Insurance.
+On 1 July 2025, the insurer transferred its activities to a new management structure and rebranded as NNPC Marine Insurance.